ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 ### Diffusive wave routing parameters

 The following parameters are related to the [diffusive wave routing](https://ec-jrc.github.io/lisflood-model/3_14_optLISFLOOD_diffusive-wave/) in river channels.
 The multiplier *CalChanMan3* can be used to fine-tune the diffusive wave propagation when using the Muskingum-Cunge-Todini (MCT) routing, and it can be defined as either a single value or a map.
-The map *ChannelsMCT* is a Bolean map with the mask of rivers where MCT wave routing must be used.
+The map *ChannelsMCT* is a Boolean map with the mask of rivers where MCT wave routing must be used.
 The parameter *ChanGradMaxMCT* defines the maximum riverbed slope for river grid cells using the MCT wave routing.
 The parameter is provided as a single number and it is recommended to set it to values < 0.001 and > *ChanGradMin*
 ```xml
 	<comment>
 	**************************************************************